reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 1. Keeping the entire device hierarchy in each and every message sent by a device must be avoided, as that data is highly redundant and could impact the message sizes badly (sometimes bigger than the payload itself).
    When a device is sending its telemetry data, it shouldn't have to repeat its lineage each and every time.
+1. When child devices have their own MQTT brokers on them, it is desired that all the messages received by that broker can be routed to the tedge MQTT broker using some static routing rules defined on that child broker.
+   Especially, if tedge is running on those child devices as well, this must be feasible.
+   You can even assume a nested chain of MQTT brokers in a hierarchical deployment, where each broker routes all traffic to its parent, which is further routed by that parent to its parent.

 ## Assumptions